steffilum/6s3ns3/README.md

 ### Predictions
+The following scripts are used to generate the model predictions for the graphs that will be shown on our frontend.

 #### arft04.py
+Takes in a given date, then uses the `load_data_bridge()` function from **data_load.py** to load training data available as of the given date.
+Runs a AR model with 4 lags and 'ct' trend on historic GDP values to generate a GDP forecast for the quarter of the given date.

 #### benchmark1.py
+Takes in a given date, then uses the `load_data_bridge()` function from **data_load.py** to load training data available as of the given date.
+Runs a prevailing mean model on historic GDP values to generate a GDP forecast for the quarter of the given date.

 #### bridge_model_prediction.py
+Takes in a given date, then uses the `load_data_bridge()` function from **data_load.py** to load training data available as of the given date.
+Runs a bridge model on quarterly-aggregated regressor variables and historic GDP training data, to generate a GDP forecast for the regressor values in the quarter of the given date.

 #### midas_model_prediction.py
+Takes in a given date, then uses the `load_data_midas()` function from **data_load.py** to load training data available as of the given date.
+Runs a MIDAS model on monthly-aggregated regressor variables and historic GDP training data, to generate a GDP forecast for the regressor values in the quarter of the given date.

 #### rf_model_prediction.py
+Takes in a given date, then uses the `load_data_bridge()` function from **data_load.py** to load training data available as of the given date.
+Runs a Random Forest Regressor model on quarterly-aggregated regressor variables and historic GDP training data, to generate a GDP forecast for the regressor values in the quarter of the given date.

 ### Other files
 #### analysis_gdp.py: For initial analysis of GDP